LinkedInLearning/bitbucket-for-ci-cd-3806095/ch3_build_envs/03_05_solution/README.md

             POSTGRES_USER: 'testing'
             POSTGRES_PASSWORD: 'testing'
     ```

 1. Add the `database` service to each step using a `service:` block.

     ```YAML
     services:
       - database
     ```

-1. Update each step to use the correct and image and commands to run tests.
+1. Update each step to use the correct image and commands to run tests.

 The completed pipeline should be similar to the following: [bitbucket-pipelines.yml](./bitbucket-pipelines.yml)

 <!-- FooterStart -->
 ---